moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/account-setup.md

 ## Submit Self-Delegation {: #submit-self-delegation }

-The next step towards becoming eligible to produce blocks on Tanssi and Tanssi appchains is to delegate to your own account.
+The next step towards becoming eligible to produce blocks on Tanssi-powered networks is to delegate to your own account.
 To do this, you'll be required to submit a minimum of {{ networks.dancebox.block_producers.min_self_del.dance }} DANCE tokens.

 After you've submitted the request to delegate, you'll need to wait for a minimum of {{ networks.dancebox.staking.joining_delay_sessions_text }} sessions before you can execute the pending request.
 There are {{ networks.dancebox.session.blocks }} blocks in a session.
 So, {{ networks.dancebox.staking.joining_delay_sessions_text }} sessions are {{ networks.dancebox.staking.joining_delay_blocks }} blocks, which can take around {{ networks.dancebox.staking.joining_delay_hours_text }} hours.

-Block producers are assigned upon each session, requiring {{ networks.dancebox.block_producers.appchain.display }} per appchain and a minimum of {{ networks.dancebox.block_producers.tanssi.min.display }} to {{ networks.dancebox.block_producers.tanssi.max.display }} for Tanssi.
+Block producers are assigned upon each session, requiring {{ networks.dancebox.block_producers.appchain.display }} per network and a minimum of {{ networks.dancebox.block_producers.tanssi.min.display }} to {{ networks.dancebox.block_producers.tanssi.max.display }} for Tanssi.
 The block producers participating in the session are picked from the list of candidates ordered by total stake until the total number of block producers required is covered.
 So, you'll need to ensure that your total stake is enough to fill one of the slots, which may require more than {{ networks.dancebox.block_producers.min_self_del.dance }} DANCE tokens.

 ### Request Delegate {: #request-delegate }